 Nucor, a steel company headquartered in Charlotte, N.C., pays each worker only a $20,000 annual base salary, but provides an additional $80,000 (on average) when the teams of six to 12 workers meet targets.
 Everyone’s paycheck depends on how much steel his or her team produced.
 Everyone shares equally in bonuses.

 Nucor has had 131 quarters of profitability, and an average of 20% annual growth, says Jennings.
 And that’s in an industry that’s been shrinking for years.

 As you know, automatic salary increases have become as exotic as company-paid pensions.
-But if you think nouveau pay-for-performance policies motivate teamwork, think again.
+But if you think nouveau pay-for-performance policies motivate & how to reward teamwork, think again.
 Variable pay flows toward individual accomplishment, too.

 Set the stage